diffkemp/diffkemp/README.md

 * Node.js (>= 14.x)
 * npm (8)

-Manually building with `cmake` will automatically install necessary packages for the result viewer and build an optimized version of the result viewer.
+When building with `cmake`, use `-DBUILD_VIEWER=On` to install necessary packages and build an optimized version of the result viewer.
-You can turn this off with the `-DBUILD_VIEWER=OFF` option when using `cmake`.

 ### Install from RPM